Gamesoul1990/genhack25-climatecrafters12/README.md

 # ClimateCrafters #12 – GenHack'25

-**Systematic bias in urban satellite products: urban origin and operational correction**
+**Systematic bias in urban satellite products: urban origin and operational correction** The data of hackathon are available on this drive : https://drive.google.com/drive/folders/1_uMrrq63e0iYCFj8A6ehN58641sJZ2x1?usp=drive_link

 ## Key Results
 - ERA5-Land underestimates the real UHI by **0.68 °C** on average (max 1.23 °C in Nice)